 3rd READING CONCLUSIONS :

-The CCWG considered comments received during the 3rd PCP.
+The CCWG considered comments received during the 3rd PCP which were overall in favour of including HR language with a few exceptions which included the ICANN Board.

-The CCWG engaged with the Board to specifically address their concerns.

-Thorough discussion and debate were held in three plenary calls.
-Through these calls, ICANN’s legal team and CCWG’s legal advisors discussed the concern raised by ICANN legal in relation to the possibility of having a number of IRPs initiated on the grounds of Human Rights claims and the problem this could become without having a Framework of Interpretation in place to properly implement the proposed bylaw provision.
+The CCWG engaged with the Board to specifically address their concerns through discussion and debate in three plenary calls.
+Additionally ICANN’s legal team and CCWG’s legal advisors privately discussed the concerns raised by ICANN legal in relation to the possibility of having a significant number of IRP challenges initiated on the grounds of Human Rights claims and the problems this could create without having a Framework of Interpretation in place to properly implement the proposed bylaw provision.

-The Group proposed a compromise text trying to address both the Group’s and the Board’s concerns and based on that proposed text a bylaw will be drafted by the lawyers.
-Nonetheless, the Board has maintained that their concerns have not been properly addressed with the proposed compromise text without providing examples of their concerns on the alleged unintended consequences they see as the reason to push this issue to WS2.
+The CCWG developed compromise text based on a proposal by its legal advisors which it believed addressed these concerns.
+The ICANN Board maintains that this compromise text does not address their concerns while not providing any specific examples of their concerns regarding the alleged unintended consequences.

 1. Summary